February 2008 (Part 1)

 When the present Chinese government took over control in China in 1949, traditional arts like kungfu, chi kung, meditation, painting, music and poetry were considered bourgeois, and therefore counter-revolutionary.
 During the Cultural Revolution in the 1960s, being counter-revolutionary was the greatest crime in China, and would be destroyed by the notorious Red Guards.
 Hence, genuine traditional Shaolin Kungfu disappeared in China during those times.
 But there was a policy change when the great Chinese leader, Deng Xiao Ping, regained power.

-Kungfu masters who kept their arts in secret for fear of prosecution were invited to formulate a modern form of wushu form traditional forms.
-Modern wushu , however, has been taught as a sport and not as a martial art.
+Kungfu masters who kept their arts in secret for fear of prosecution were invited to formulate a modern form of wushu from traditional forms.
+Modern wushu, however, has been taught as a sport and not as a martial art.
 Combat application, internal force and spiritual cultivation — the very three aspects that make Shaolin Kungfu great — are not included in modern wushu.

 Some traditional masters opposed modern wushu.
 Initially there was a contest for influence between kungfu traditionalists and wushu modernists in China.
 The government supported and promoted wushu, which eventually won overwhelmingly.
 Today, traditional kungfu is very rarely found in China.